 Counterparty risk may arise in the context of OTC derivatives and Securities Financing Transactions.
-The Bank applies the Current Exposure Method as per the extant RBI guidelines for the computation of counterparty credit risk on the derivatives.
-The risk-weighted amount of an off-balance sheet item (derivative) that gives rise to credit exposure is generally calculated by means of a two-step process:
+The Bank applies the Current Exposure Method as per the extant amendments to prudential guidelines on Bilateral Netting, for the computation of counterparty credit risk on the derivatives.
+The Exposure at default (EAD) is reckoned considering the Replacement Cost, Add-On's & collateral as per the extant guidelines.